top of page

 The Clues to Indicate Your Child’s Needs Are Changing

 As your child moves away from sleep, simply having the habit of going into the bedroom and being quiet for a while will allow him or her to nap when it's needed and to skip the nap when it's not needed.
 If you sense that your child is moving away from the nap, don’t force him or her to stay in the bedroom for extended periods of time if he or she is clearly not sleepy.
-If your child hasn’t napped, let him or her come out after 20–30 minutes of down time.
-This will give him or her a chance to sleep if possible, and it will give you a short break if there's no nap.
+If your child hasn’t napped, let him or her come out after 20–30 minutes of downtime.
+This will give your child a chance to sleep if possible, and it will give you a short break if there's no nap.

 As your child gets older, you may find that a long nap takes away from nighttime sleep and leads to a really late bedtime.
 If this happens, don’t force your child to skip the nap.
-Instead, either move naptime earlier or shorten the nap by waking your child after two hours if he’s taking a three-hour nap or after one hour if he’s taking a two-hour nap.
+Instead, try moving nap time earlier or shorten the nap by waking your child.
+We cover more on how to manage naps and bedtimes in this blog.

 bottom of page